ADITYONALDO/IP23---Machine-Learning/README.md

 # IP23---Machine-Learning
 This repository contains code and documents for the Internship Program of Machine Learning Domain.

+## Download Dependencies
 Please download the required dependencies mentioned in the 'requirements.txt' file, by using the command:

-## pip install -r requirements.txt
+pip install -r requirements.txt